vijayvulava/czs/_sources/31Geomorphology.md

 Before geologists had the means to determine the actual ages of rocks, they based correlations on the principle of superposition, which states that older rocks are deposited before younger rocks.
 Geological time was divided into a hierarchy of chronostratigraphic units with unknown durations.
 The advent of radiometric dating techniques to ascertain the absolute ages of rocks gave rise to the discipline of geochronology and enabled the establishment of geological time scales.

 No single location on Earth has experienced a continuous accumulation of sediments or rocks that can be dated to yield an ideal reference time scale.
 A chronostratigraphic scale is not simply discovered; it is established by consensus among numerous geologists and is based on a composite of various sections.
 An ideal chronostratigraphic section, which would contribute to a larger composite, would have the following attributes: a nearly continuous sequence of marine deposition; fossils that are abundant, distinctive, diverse, cosmopolitan, well-preserved, and free from significant paleoenvironmental changes; minerals suitable for isotopic age determinations; and a record of geomagnetic polarity reversals.
-Additionally, these "type" sections should be well-exposed, easily accessible, and readily correlatable to other sections.
+Additionally, these ``type'' sections should be well-exposed, easily accessible, and readily correlatable to other sections.

 Once a chronostratigraphic scale is agreed upon, it serves as a recognized standard that remains unchanged until it is reevaluated and modified based on better stratigraphic sections or improved analytical techniques.
 Consequently, no chronostratigraphic scale is ever wholly finalized.